 top of page

-CLASS STRUGGLES: ELI CRANOR'S BROILERS
+CLASS STRUGGLES: ELI CRANOR'S BROILER

 Eli Cranor is definitely an author on the rise.
 He got a lot of attention in the crime fiction world by using his background as a highschool football coach in Don't Know Tough.
 His follow up, Ozark Dogs, proved he could go beyond his personal life.
-With his third and latest, Broilers, he delivers his most straightforward plot to showcase some of his most complex characters and themes.
+With his third and latest, Broiler, he delivers his most straightforward plot to showcase some of his most complex characters and themes.

 We follow two couples that live in the small town, with three of them working in the same chicken plant, but couldn't be further apart if the Atlantic was between them.
 Gabriella "Gabby" Menchaca and Edwin Saucedo toil as undocumented workers on the plant line with a grueling work environment that leads to a tragic event.
 Luke and Mimi Jackson are a an upwardly mobile husband and wife.
 As one of the plant managers, Luke is up for a major promotion.
 He has a beautiful wife in Mimi, a healthy one-year old son, Tuck, and even a mistress.